 (4) Reflects the value of unvested options and RSUs that vest upon the designated event, in each case based on the closing market price of the Common Stock on December 31, 2018 (\$116.96).
 Pursuant to the 2012 Plan and the 2017 Plan, unvested stock options and RSUs vest upon a change in control, assuming in the case of the 2012 Plan or the 2017 Plan that such awards are not assumed or otherwise equitably converted in connection with the change in control.
-If the awards are assumed or otherwise equitably converted in connection with the control and RSUs granted under the 2012 Plan or the 2017 Plan will vest if the executive's employment is terminated without cause or he resigns with good reason (as defined in the 2012 Plan or the 2017 Plan) within one year following the change in control.
+If the awards are assumed or otherwise equitably converted in connection with the change in control, then the outstanding unvested stock options and RSUs granted under the 2012 Plan or the 2017 Plan will vest if the executive's employment is terminated without cause or he resigns with good reason (as defined in the 2012 Plan or the 2017 Plan) within one year following the change in control.
 Under each of the plans, unvested stock options and RSUs vest upon the executive's termination of employment due to death or disability.